archiesoft/fleet_management/README.md

 # fleet_management
-It contains the code and files to assign destinations to drivers
+It contains the code and files to assign shipment destinations to drivers

 go to terminal in system, with python installed